vegaprotocol/Public_Test_Bridge_Tools/docs/mew.md

 <p align="center"><img width="238" alt="Here select CONFIRM" src="https://user-images.githubusercontent.com/66724202/88396301-43016f00-cdba-11ea-8711-d5d56cab9668.png"></p>

-16. Wait for the transaction to be completed
+16. Wait for the transaction to be completed.
+Track the progress of your transaction on [Etherscan](https://etherscan.io/).
-17. Your tokens have been deposited into Vega and will be credited to the provided Vega Public Key
+17. Your tokens have been deposited into Vega and will be credited to the provided Vega Public Key.

 [👈 Back to index](../README.md)